 You will probably also need to include at least one night in Noumea at the beginning and end of the charter.
 There are a number of good hotels in the town.
-The Royal Tera is recommended; this has apartment-style rooms that are newly renovated to a high standard.
+The Chateau Royal (formerly Royal Tera) is recommended; this has apartment-style rooms that are newly renovated to a high standard.

 Allow some extra time to see Noumea.
 It is a fascinating place and with many good restaurants, museums and other things to do, all overlaid with a unique French/Pacific culture.